-6 Latinx Fashion Designers That Are Shaking Up The Industry
+Here's How Today's Top Latinx Fashion Designers Are Taking The Industry By Storm

 It's no secret that this year's Hispanic Heritage Month is looking a bit different.
 Though bereft of many of the usual festivities (parades, performances, and such), there is one silver lining for fashion lovers: the downtime creates the perfect opportunity to get acquainted with a few new Latinx fashion designers, whether established or emerging.
 Behind every winning label, there's a multitalented designer — many of whom are not just making coats, frocks, and skirts; but rather, clothing to serve as a conduit for their distinct heritage.
 That said, each is well worth recognizing and celebrating, as are their artful designs.